daoch4n/zen-ai-mcp-dev-tools/README.md

 *    🤖 (most reliable) Instruct your AI assistant to delegate editing files to MCP-compatible coding agent by adding it as another MCP server, as it is more suitable for direct code manipulation, and let AI assistant act as task orchestrator that will write down plans and docs with `write_to_file` and delegate coding to specialized agent, then use `git_read_file` or `git_diff` to check up on agent's work, and manage commits and branches `Aider` via [its MCP bridge](https://github.com/sengokudaikon/aider-mcp-server) is already integrated as `ai_edit` tool).
 *    🖥️ (if you're feeling lucky) Instruct your AI assistant to craft a terminal command to edit problematic file via `execute_command` tool.

-## Available Tools

-For a comprehensive overview of all tools, their arguments, and detailed descriptions, please refer to the [Server Module Documentation](docs/server_documentation.md).

 ### `git_status`
 - **Description:** Shows the current status of the Git working tree, including untracked, modified, and staged files.